nwmei/Exploria/README.md

-# Exploria
+# pygame-projects
-A game of exploration for all ages
+This repository will include a modified shmup game and a platform game.
+Games of exploration for all ages.
+Programmed in Python.
--Programmed in Python